 - Duration: 7 hours

 - Price from: $444

 - Description: Want to experience a variety of modes of transportation?
 Then this is the tour for you!
-First, you’ll take an airplane from Las Vegas to Grand Canyon West.
-Along the way, you’ll be able to see Hoover Dam, Lake Mead, and the Mojave Desert.
+First, you’ll take an airplane from Las Vegas to Grand Canyon West Rim.
+Along the way, you’ll be able to see Hoover Dam, Lake Mead, and the Mojave Desert, three of the best places to visit from Las Vegas.
 Once you arrive at the canyon, you’ll board a helicopter and descend to the canyon floor.
 At the bottom, you’ll take a leisurely boat ride down the Colorado River, then ascend to the rim’s edge, where you’ll have a meal and be able to explore Eagle Point and Guano Point.